matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 - **Templates**
   - Templates are pre-determined page layouts.
   - They can include components and foundations, or can be constructed uniquely.
-  - Most templates contain a 'Content Area' that can contain components.
   - Examples, Full-Width Content Page, Sidebar Page, Two Column Page